From The Giant’s Campaign, a Novel

 “No!” shouted Megaera.
 “That will be my choice.”
 Vidal did not appear surprised at this one-sided argument.
 She said to him, “You call this thing ‘night talon’?
 That’s too fancy.
 I call it Bugclaw, and someday I’ll collect all the claws from this bug you worship.”

-It seemed that anger, consternation, and fear creased the man’s brow and made his water.
-He took time battling these intense emotions, then gulped down his outrage and whispered perilously, “You will be stripped to the marrow.”
+It seemed that anger, consternation, and fear creased the man’s brow and made his eyes water.
+He took time apparently battling these intense emotions, then gulped down his outrage and whispered perilously, “You will be stripped to the marrow.”

 “What plans does Cax have?” asked Megaera.

 “The lord Cax has long prepared a final assault.
 Many powers vie against him, but his calculations are slow and precise.
 He will emerge from his lair outside this world and feed.
 The chosen few will rule as lords.”